RobertCram/Advent-of-Code-2022/README.md

 [Advent of Code](https://adventofcode.com) is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.
 People use them as a speed contest, interview prep, company training, university coursework, practice problems, or to challenge each other.

 I'd like to get more familiar with the [Julia](https://julialang.org) language, so I am using it to solve the AoC puzzles.

+If you have questions about the AoC problems/solutions or about the Julia code in this repository, don't hesitate to ask.
+Suggestions about improvements are welcome too.
+[Let's get talking!](https://github.com/RobertCram/Advent-of-Code-2022/discussions/1)
 <br />
 <br />